1

 The Catalytic Fund is a 501(c)(3) company, so grants and contributions are tax-deductible.
 Because our company is a CDFI, funds provided for investments or operating support qualify for CRA credit.
 Because our work is mission driven, foundations and individuals can make Impact Investments or Program Related Investments in the Catalytic Fund.

-Eighteen private entities consisting of banks, corporations, and foundations provide investment capital for our $22,200,000 Investor Fund in the form of long-term, low interest rate loans.
+Twenty private entities consisting of banks, corporations, and foundations provide investment capital for our $25,000,000 Investor Fund in the form of long-term, low interest rate loans.
 Investors participate in each Catalytic Fund transaction on a pro rata basis.
 As Catalytic Fund investments are repaid, the principal is returned to the Investor Fund and recycled for future transactions.
 There is no limit on the size of our Investor Fund and we welcome new participants.
-To learn more about becoming a Catalytic Investor and our investment terms, please click here.

 The Catalytic Fund’s operations and activities are partially supported by tax deductible contributions from our Catalytic Investors and other foundations, companies, and individuals.
 Here is a list of our past and present Catalytic Supporters.